vickimzhang/vmzhang-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: PhD Candidate
+role: Quantitative Ecologist and Researcher

 # Organizations/Affiliations
 organizations:
+- name: ApexRMS
+  url: ""
 - name: University of Toronto
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD Candidate at UofT studying invasive species in the subarctic, and am passionate about science communication and outreach.
+bio: I am a quantitative ecologist using computational tools to support data-driven decisions in ecology.
+I received my PhD at the University of Toronto, where I studied invasive species in the subarctic, in addition to instructing courses in ecology, botany, and statistics at UofT and Humber Polytechnic.

 interests:
 - terrestrial invasion ecology in northern latitudes